signnow/java-sample-app/src/main/java/com/signnow/samples/HROnboardingSystem/readme.md

         - downloadDocumentGroup()

 ## Template Info
-- This demo uses preloaded templates hosted on our **demo SignNow account**.
+- Templates are pre-uploaded to our **demo SignNow account**.
-- Templates must be cloned to documents before use.
+- Each must be cloned into a live document before use.
-- Field and role mapping is handled programmatically.
+- Field names and signer roles (e.g., "Employee", "Employer") are matched programmatically.

 ## Disclaimer
-This sample application is for **demonstration purposes only**.
-It uses static templates available in our **demo SignNow account**.
-Do not use this sample in production without appropriate adjustments for authentication, security, and dynamic document management.
+This sample is for **demonstration purposes only** and relies on static templates stored in a **demo SignNow account**.
+It is not intended for production use without adjustments for authentication, document management, error handling, and security.